BGRicker/detest/README.md

 ### Streaming UI (GitHub-style)

-When format is `pretty` (default) and not in verbose mode, Detest renders a live, GitHub-style summary:
+When format is `pretty` (default) and not in verbose mode, Testdrive renders a live, GitHub-style summary:

 - ✅/❌ per job with individual timers
 - 🟢 while a job is running, ⏳ when queued